 Lemon balm is an ancient herb that is related to mint.
-Like other herbs, lemon balm can be grown indoors, but the Herb Society of America recommends against it on the grounds that the plant will never be as strong or hardy as its outdoors cousins.
+Like other herbs, lemon balm can be grown indoors, but the Herb Society of America recommends against it on the grounds that the plant will never be as strong or hardy as its outdoor cousins.
 Nevertheless, if your only option is indoor growth, with a little attention to its needs, you can grow successful lemon balm indoors.

 This plant is a very hardy perennial shrub that is tolerant to USDA Zone 4 and can be grown year-round in warmer climates.
 Due to its rapid growth (like its cousin mint), many outdoor gardeners consider lemon balm a pest and try to restrain it in containers.
 Unfortunately, the plant is free-seeding, so lemon balm in a container is just as capable of spreading throughout a garden as the lemon balm in the ground.

 Lemon balm's use as a curative can be traced back to ancient Greece and Rome, and it was a common herbal remedy in the Middle Ages in Europe.
 Plant historians believe it arrived in the New World shortly after the first settlers, and it is now established around the world.
 The plant's leaves are used in various tonics and teas, and its essential oil is extracted and used in various ways.

 Lemon balm belongs to the same family as mint (Lamiaceae) and is part of the small Melissa genus.
 Of the five plants in this genus, the common lemon balm is M. officinalis.
 This plant goes by many common names aside from lemon balm, so if you're not certain, look for the Latin name on the label.
 When crushed, the leaves should smell faintly citrusy and lemony.

 Growing Conditions for Lemon Balm Plants

 - Light: Lemon balm is not particularly picky about its light outdoors, but indoors try to give it as much direct light as possible, even up to five hours a day of strong sunlight.